-These complications are sadly at a considerable distance from insignificant.
-Prior reject errors only signify that costs of selection were raised.
-Although, now-a-days, the selection method that leads to dismissing errors can open the company in the direction of charges of discrimination.
+These complications are very severe as prior reject errors only signify that costs of selection were raised.
+Although, now-a-days, the selection method that leads to dissolving errors can open the company in the direction of charges of discrimination.

 - Selection Process

 - Importance of Selection Process

 Selection is often a string of barriers; everyone should be certified well before the candidate proceeds to the next.
 The figure below summarizes the significant steps in the process of selection in a company.
 The time and significance depend on every level and will differ from one company to another and undeniably from job to job within the same company.
 The arrangement of steps can also vary from job to job and company to company.

 For instance, few companies may emphasize testing, whereas others may prioritize interviews and reference checks.
 In a like manner, a single concise selection interview might be sufficient for candidates for low-level posts, whereas the various number of peoples might interrogate candidates for administrative jobs.

 Step 1 – Reception

 A company is acknowledged by the personnel it employs.
 To fascinate persons with ability, proficiency and experience, a company has to build a pleasing impression on the candidates right from the first step. i.e., Reception.
 The one who meets the candidate must be courteous and capable of offering help in a friendly and gentle way.
 Employment prospects should be conferred, honestly and precisely.
 If no jobs are vacant at that point, the candidate can be asked to contact the Human Resource Department later, when an appropriate period of time has expired.